juliancwirko/generator-zf5/README.md

 ### Important note:

+From Foundation website:
+"To maintain compatibility with Sass 3.2 and libsass, we've dropped support for Sass 3.4.
+We recommend adding a Gemfile to your project that specifies Sass 3.3 and Compass 1.0.
+[Learn More...](https://github.com/zurb/foundation/issues/5811#issuecomment-56975540)"

-From Foundation 5.4.5 it seems we can again use Libsass (with Sass 3.2.19) without any hacks on scss files.
-And we still can use Ruby version (with new Sass 3.4.*).
+So from Foundation 5.4.5 it seems we can again use Libsass (with Sass 3.2.19) without any hacks on scss files.
+And we can use Ruby version (with new Sass 3.3).
+Remember to install proper version of Sass ````gem install sass --version 3.3````

 Default option here will be Sass with Ruby (for now).
 But you can choose Libsass on startup.